TUM-Dev/VMP/README.md

 software-defined solution that works with industry-standard hardware, reducing costs significantly.

-## Subprojects
+## Structure
+The `Libraries` folder contains Objective-C libraries that are used across the project.

-As a complex project, VMP is split into multiple subprojects.
-The core of the software stack is the `vmpserverd` daemon, which is responsible for managing the media processing,
+Binaries are located in the `Daemons` and `Tools` folder respectively.
+This includes the core of the stack: the `vmpserverd` daemon, which is responsible for managing the media processing.
+`Tools` only contains a proof-of-concept control client for `vmpserverd``.

+You might have noticed the `nix` folder.
+We use NixOS for developing and testing.
+As we have some libraries that are not in the nix-pkgs upstream, we provide an overlay which adds the missing dependencies.

+Run `nix-shell` in the repository root to fetch all dependencies required for development.
+After this, you can develop and build all subprojects.

-See the [vmpserverd](vmpserverd/README.md) README for more information.
+See the [vmpserverd](Daemons/vmpserverd/README.md) README for more information about the daemon.

 ## License